Staff Augmentation vs Managed Services — What, When & How?

 With Managed Services, the vendor team operates independently of your in-house team.
 Outsourced Project Manager oversees daily operations and workflows.
 Managed IT services model is the best option when you want to handle project execution to a vendor.
 This works best with simple projects or repeated procedures.

-If you're new to outsourcing, staff augmentation is a good and easy start.
+If you're new to outsourcing, IT Staff Augmentation is a good and easy start.
 With staff augmentation, our team can immerse themselves in your project.
 This gives you more control, allowing for a more agile approach to scope and priorities.